Muhammad Hashim Dogar: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf from PP-177 (Kasur-IV) in the 2018 Punjab provincial election.

 On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar without any ministerial portfolio.
-On 6 September 2018, he was appointed as Provincial Minister of Punjab for Population Welfare.
+On 6 September 2018, he was appointed Provincial Minister of Punjab for Population Welfare.
 He served in this position till the resignation of Chief Minister Usman Buzdar on 1 April 2022.

 He was later inducted into the cabinet of Chief Minister Chaudhry Pervaiz Elahi as the Provincial Minister of Punjab for Home and Prisons on 6 August 2022.
 He resigned from his position on 11 October 2022 due to "personal commitments and some health issues".

 He left the PTI in the wake of the 2023 Pakistani protests, and on 15 August 2023, joined the Istehkam-e-Pakistan Party (IPP).

 He contested the 2024 Pakistani general election as a candidate of the IPP from NA-133 Kasur-III, but was unsuccessful.
 He received 4,289 votes and was defeated by Azeemuddin Zahid Lakhvi, an independent candidate supported by the PTI.
 He also contested the 2024 Punjab provincial election as a candidate of the IPP from PP-180 Kasur-VI, but was unsuccessful.
 He received 21,421 votes and was defeated by Ahsan Raza Khan, an independent candidate.

 He left the IPP on 11 August 2025.